An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

-The proposed inference procedures are further related to \citet{andrews2003end}'s end-of-sample stability test based on subsampling.
-Besides a different focus (inference on policy effects vs.\ testing for structural breaks), there are several major differences.
-First, our procedures are exactly valid under exchangeability and we obtain approximate finite-sample bounds under weak conditions on the estimators, while theoretical properties of \citet{andrews2003end}'s test solely rely on asymptotic analysis.
-Second, we demonstrate that our methods are valid under misspecification, provided that the estimator satisfies a certain stability condition, whereas \citet{andrews2003end} assumes correct specification.
-A third difference is that some of our results only require stationarity and weak dependence of the stochastic process, $\{u_t\}$, while \citet{andrews2003end}'s test is based on stationarity of the data.\footnote{ \citet{andrews2003end} briefly comments on page 1681 (comment 4) that his test can be shown to be asymptotically valid under stationary errors, but does not provide a formal result.} A fourth major difference is that our procedures work in conjunction with many modern high-dimensional estimators, whereas \citet{andrews2003end} focuses on low-dimensional GMM-type models. \citet{hahn16inference} informally suggest applying a variant of the end-of-sample stability test in the context of synthetic control methods and \citet{ferman2017inference} use a version of this test in the context of difference-in-differences approaches with few treated groups.
+Finally, we show that the problem of making inferences on policy effects can be recast as a structural breaks testing problem with a known break date.
+Therefore, we build on and contribute to the literature on testing for structural breaks and, in particular, to the literature on structural breaks testing using permutation approaches \citep[e.g.,][]{antoch2001permutation,zeileis2013toolbox}.
+Besides a different focus (inference on policy effects vs.\ testing for structural breaks), our paper differs from the existing literature in that we specifically focus on testing at the end of the sample, allow for a very general class of estimators, including modern high-dimensional methods, and provide non-asymptotic performance guarantees under correct specification and misspecification.
+Our paper is also related to tests for structural breaks at the end of the sample \citep[e.g.,][]{dufour1994generalized,andrews2003end}.\footnote{\citet{hahn2017synthetic} informally suggest applying a variant of \citet{andrews2003end}'s end-of-sample stability test in the context of SC, and \citet{ferman2019inference} use a version of this test in the context of difference-in-differences approaches with few treated groups.} Let us discuss the differences to \citet{andrews2003end}'s end-of-sample instability test based on subsampling in more detail.
+First, we focus on causal inference, whereas \citet{andrews2003end} is concerned with structural breaks testing.
+Second, our procedures are exactly valid under exchangeability, and we obtain finite sample bounds under weak conditions on the estimators, while the theoretical properties of \citet{andrews2003end}'s test rely on asymptotic analyses.
+Third, our methods are valid under misspecification, whereas \citet{andrews2003end} assumes correct specification.
+Forth, our results under correct specification only require stationarity and weak dependence of $\{u_t\}$, while \citet{andrews2003end}'s test assumes stationarity of the data.\footnote{ \citet{andrews2003end} briefly comments on page 1681 (comment 4) that his test can be shown to be asymptotically valid under stationary errors but does not provide a formal result.} Finally, our procedures work in conjunction with many modern high-dimensional estimators, whereas \citet{andrews2003end} focuses on low-dimensional GMM models.